FREE SHIPPING On Most Orders

 How does a ceiling fan work?

 In its most basic sense, a ceiling fan works by rotating pitched blades.
-The pitched blades create air flows that produce better air circulation, thus helping “cool” the body.
-The cooling sensation is, of course, only due to the movement of the fan.
-While it may enhance the effectiveness of your A/C or heating system by circulating that cooled or heated air, a ceiling fan on its own cannot actually change the temperature of a space.
+The pitched blades create airflow that produces better air circulation, offering a perception of cooling due to the movement of the fan pushing air to evaporate moisture off the skin.
+While a fan may enhance the effectiveness of an air-conditioning or heating system by circulating that cooled or heated air, a ceiling fan on its own does not affect the temperature of a space.

 What is blade pitch?